 As we described in the Compensation Discussion and Analysis, our executive compensation program embodies a pay-for-performance philosophy that supports the Company's business strategy and aligns the interests of our executives with our shareholders.
-In approving the 2016 compensation decisions for our named executive officers, the Compensation Committee considered the financial performance of the Company in 2015.
-In fiscal 2015, the Company's financial results significantly exceeded its 2015 business plan and goals.
+In approving the 2017 compensation decisions for our named executive officers, the Compensation Committee considered the financial performance of the Company in 2016.
+In fiscal 2016, the Company's financial results significantly exceeded its 2016 business plan and goals.
 The Company's named executive officers contributed greatly to these achievements and, therefore, the compensation of our named executive officers was increased.

 In addition, the Company has reviewed its compensation programs and engaged in discussions with our key shareholders to solicit feedback regarding our executive compensation programs.
-As a result, in fiscal 2016 the Company has (i) implemented a majority voting policy for directors, (ii) eliminated the mid-year annual incentive bonus payout under the AIP, (iii) increased the payout threshold under the AIP, and (iv) increased the vesting threshold for performance shares issued under the EIP.
+As a result of these conversations, the Company has approved the elimination of tax gross-ups on personal usage of the corporate aircraft by the Company's executives.

-For these reasons, the Board is asking shareholders to again support this "say-on-pay" proposal.
+For these reasons, the Board is asking shareholders to again support this say-on-pay proposal.
 Although the vote we are asking you to cast is non-binding, the Compensation Committee and the Board value the views of our shareholders and will continue to consider the outcome of the vote when determining future compensation arrangements for our named executive officers.